 But you don't.
 Of course, you don't.
 That would be unseemly.
 And you need these people to respect you.
 Or at least listen to you.

 "Doctor Chapel?"
 It is T'Varian.
-She is the closest thing you have to a friend on this world among the full Vulcans.
-She is also your lab partner.
+She's the closest thing you have to a friend on this world among the full Vulcans.
+She's also your lab partner.

 She sits and offers you one of the fruits her brother is experimenting with in the agro section.
 "It is, I believe, much like your apricots."